niravcodes/niravcodes.github.io/_posts/2019-10-08-sandboxing-small-executables-on-linux-many-tries.md

 1. The executable can run an **expensive infinite loop** (for example: listing all prime numbers above 10^5), which makes the system unbearably slow for other processes.
 2. It can generate and **store a huge amount of data** which either completely fills up the RAM, the storage system, or both, causing the system to slow down or crash, and making it physically impossible for other users to store and run their executables.
 3. It can **overwrite important files** in the server (for example, the very node.js program responsible for compiling and executing user programs) and infect all clients with malicious payloads.
 4. It can utilise the program bugs or kernel bugs to **elevate it's status to root** to install stealthy rootkits or bitcoin mining software to use our servers for their benefit.

 Many other malicious things are possible.
 The system designer has to be very careful in setting up the system where untrusted and potentially unsafe executables are run, without causing significant lags for genuine users.

+### Solutions and preventive measures

 This was the first time I had to design a system like this, so I had to look into lots of stuff.
 I learnt a fair bit about Linux security along the way.
 In this post, I highlight some results of my research.
+First, lets see what

+1. To prevent expensive infinite loops, we can limit the maximum CPU percentage allowed to each user process and kill it after a fixed time.
+2. To prevent memory overuse, simply limit the maximum memory allowed per process.
+3. Either completely block file writes, or have a sandboxing file layer which allows  for all changes made by the program ot

 nsjail doesn't install because of protobuf problems perhaps some kind of protobuf versioning inconsistency.
 It doesn't help that the git page doesn't have any installation steps/dependency+version info.
 Might look deeper into this in the future,